From Attribution to Abstention: Training-Free Attention-Based Auditing for Clinical Summarization

-However, fluency is not enough.
-MLLMs remain prone to \emph{hallucinations}: claims that are weakly supported or unsupported by the underlying evidence.
-In high-stakes domains such as radiology and patient documentation, this problem is particularly acute: an unsupported statement about a lesion or a misattributed patient complaint can lead to delayed diagnosis, unnecessary tests, or erosion of clinician trust.
+However, fluency alone is insufficient for clinical deployment.
+MLLMs remain prone to \emph{hallucinations}: claims that are weakly supported or entirely unsupported by the underlying evidence~\citep{gu2026medvh, yan2024medhvl, 10.1145/3571730}.
+In high-stakes domains such as radiology and patient documentation, an unsupported statement about a lesion or a misattributed patient complaint can lead to delayed diagnosis, unnecessary tests, or erosion of clinician trust~\citep{alsaad2024survey}.